 Autumn is a beautiful and vibrant time of year to visit Copenhagen.
 In the city's many gardens and parks, the leaves change colours and you feel the refreshing breeze.

-Summer has arrived in Copenhagen.
 From splashing around in the harbour's clean water to picnics in King's Garden, people will enjoy the city’s many offerings just a bit more.
 Join a street festival, have fun with some water activities and get dinner outside to take in the beautiful Nordic summer nights.
-This cheat sheet will help you find the perfect spots to experience that special summer atmosphere in Copenhagen.
+This essential summer guide to Copenhagen will help you find the perfect spots to experience that special summer atmosphere in Copenhagen.

 A romantic dinner with your special someone or a wild New Year's Eve party with your friends – you will find it all in Copenhagen!
 Many of the city’s hotels and restaurants stay open with festive events on the last day of the year, and bars and discos invite you celebrate the end of the year in style.
 See our guide to Copenhagen nightlife for more inspiration to the big night out.